robertofem/CycloneVSoC-examples/FPGA-hardware/DE1-SoC/FPGA_DMA/README.md

-FPGA_OCR_256K
+FPGA_DMA
 ===========

 Description
 ------------
-This project implements a double port On-Chip RAM(OCR) and a DMA Controller Core (available in Qsys) controller in the FPGA.
+This project implements a double port On-Chip RAM (FPGA-OCR) and a DMA Controller Core (available in Qsys) controller in the FPGA.
 Its purpose is to test the DMA Controller and serve as example to use it.
+With the connections of the DMA COntroller ports data can be copied from the FPGA-OCR to some memory in the HPS.
 This project is a modification of the DE1-SoC Golden Hardware Reference Design (GHRD) available in the DE1-SoC CD-ROM documentation.

 The OCR configured in the FPGA has the following characteristics: